baraagh52-hue/Testing/README.md

 ### Configuration

 Before building, you may need to configure the application by creating a `settings.json` file in the `Ai_Assistant/Ai_Assistant.Blazor/` directory.
 This file holds the configuration for the various services.
 An example `settings.example.json` is provided.

+### Setting Up ActivityWatch

+The AI Assistant uses ActivityWatch to monitor your PC activity.
+To get this feature working, you need to:

+1.  **Install ActivityWatch:** Download and install the latest version of ActivityWatch from the [official website](https://activitywatch.net/downloads).
+2.  **Enable the REST API:** The AI Assistant communicates with ActivityWatch through its REST API.
+Make sure it is enabled in your ActivityWatch settings.
+3.  **Configure the URL:** In the AI Assistant's settings page, ensure the "ActivityWatch URL" is set to the correct address (by default, it's `http://localhost:5600`).

 ### Building the Debian Package